Steps to Setting Healthy Boundaries

 Tips for Setting Healthy Boundaries

-As mentioned above, setting boundaries can be difficult, especially if you do not have any practice with it and it is your first time taking steps to empower yourself.
-One thing to keep in mind is that you need to differentiate between healthy and unhealthy boundaries, as unhealthy boundaries can hurt you more than they can help.
-A boundaries worksheet will allow you to set and establish your boundaries while reminding you what is healthy and unhealthy.
+As mentioned above, setting boundaries can be difficult, especially if you do not have any practice with it, and it is your first time taking steps to empower yourself.
+Here are some tips that will help you to identify, develop, and set some of your own boundaries.

 Other's Feelings Are Not More Important Than Yours

-It can be easy to put everyone before you, but this can have negative effects on your health.
+It can be easy to put everyone before you, but this can have a negative impact on your health.
 It is vital that you recognize your own needs and feelings and understand that you are just as important as anyone else.
 You deserve a break.
-You deserve time to yourself.
+You deserve time for yourself.
+You deserve to feel taken care of by yourself.

 When you identify that you need to set boundaries, you should approach the process respectfully, clearly, and calmly.
 You do not want to make any aggressive decisions, but you do want to make sure that your voice is heard and clear.
 If you are unsure of what your boundaries need to be, you should take the time to think about what it is you want most and start slowly.